databrickslabs/ucx/docs/assessment.md

 The minimum DBR version to access Unity Catalog was not met.
 The recommendation is to upgrade to the latest Long Term Supported (LTS) version of the Databricks Runtime.

 ### AF300.4 - ML Runtime cpu
 The Databricks ML Runtime is not supported on Shared Compute mode clusters.
 Recommend migrating these workloads to Assigned clusters.
-Implement cluster policies and pools to even out startup time and limit upper cost boundry.
+Implement cluster policies and pools to even out startup time and limit upper cost boundary.

 ### AF300.5 - ML Runtime gpu
 The Databricks ML Runtime is not supported on Shared Compute mode clusters.
 Recommend migrating these workloads to Assigned clusters.
-Implement cluster policies and pools to even out startup time and limit upper cost boundry.
+Implement cluster policies and pools to even out startup time and limit upper cost boundary.

 ### AF301.1 - spark.catalog.x

 The `spark.catalog.` pattern was found.
-Commonly used functions in spark.catalog, such as tableExists, listTables, setDefault catalog are not allowed on shared clusters due to security reasons. `spark.sql("<sql command>)` may be a better alternative.
+Commonly used functions in `spark.catalog`, such as `tableExists`, `listTables`, `setCurrentCatalog` are not allowed on shared clusters due to security reasons. `spark.sql("<sql command>)` may be a better alternative.
 DBR 14.1 and above have made these commands available.
 Upgrade your DBR version.

 [[back to top](#migration-assessment-report)]

 ### AF301.2 - spark.catalog.x (spark._jsparkSession.catalog)

 The `spark._jsparkSession.catalog` pattern was found.
-Commonly used functions in spark.catalog, such as tableExists, listTables, setDefault catalog are not allowed on shared clusters due to security reasons. `spark.sql("<sql command>)` may be a better alternative.
+Commonly used functions in `spark.catalog`, such as `tableExists`, `listTables`, `setCurrentCatalog` are not allowed on shared clusters due to security reasons. `spark.sql("<sql command>)` may be a better alternative.
 The corresponding `spark.catalog.x` methods may work on DBR 14.1 and above.

 [[back to top](#migration-assessment-report)]